apache/airflow/docs/faq.rst

 How to reduce airflow dag scheduling latency in production?
 -----------------------------------------------------------

-- ``max_threads``: Scheduler will spawn multiple threads in parallel to schedule dags.
-This is controlled by ``max_threads`` with default value of 2.
-User should increase this value to a larger value (e.g numbers of cpus where scheduler runs - 1) in production.
+- ``parsing_processes``: Scheduler will spawn multiple threads in parallel to parse dags.
+  This is controlled by ``parsing_processes`` with default value of 2.
+  User should increase this value to a larger value (e.g numbers of cpus where scheduler runs + 1) in production.
 - ``scheduler_heartbeat_sec``: User should consider to increase ``scheduler_heartbeat_sec`` config to a higher value (e.g 60 secs) which controls how frequent the airflow scheduler gets the heartbeat and updates the job's entry in database.

 Why next_ds or prev_ds might not contain expected values?
 ---------------------------------------------------------